Strong quake injures dozens, shuts north Philippine airport | Science-Environment

 - Philippines

-A strong earthquake rocked a large swathe of the northern Philippines, injuring at least 26 people and forcing the closure of an international airport and the evacuation of patients in a hospital, officials said Wednesday.
+A strong earthquake rocked a large swath of the northern Philippines, injuring at least 36 people and forcing the closure of an international airport and the evacuation of patients in a hospital, officials said on Wednesday.

-The Philippine Institute of Volcanology and Seismology said Tuesday night's magnitude 6.4 quake, which was set off by movement in a local fault, was centred 9 km (5 miles) northwest of Lagayan town in Abra province at a depth of 11 km (7 miles).
+The Philippine Institute of Volcanology and Seismology said Tuesday night's magnitude 6.4 quake, which was set off by movement of a local fault, was centred 9 kilometres (5 miles) northwest of Lagayan town in Abra province at a depth of 11 kilometres (7 miles).

 The US Tsunami Warning System said no warning or advisory was issued.

-The quake was felt across a wide area of the main northern Luzon region, including in some parts of metropolitan Manila, more than 400 km (248 miles) south of Abra.
+The quake was felt across a wide area of the main northern Luzon region, including in some parts of metropolitan Manila, more than 400 kilometers (250 miles) south of Abra.

-At least 26 people were injured in Ilocos Norte, the home province of President Ferdinand Marcos Jr, where the international airport in the capital city of Laoag was ordered to close temporarily Wednesday due to damage from the quake, police and civil aviation officials said.
+At least 10 people received mostly minor injuries in Abra, mainly from falling debris, and 26 others were injured in Ilocos Norte, the home province of President Ferdinand Marcos Jr.

+The international airport in Ilocos Norte's capital city of Laoag was closed on Wednesday due to damage from the quake and at least two domestic flights were cancelled, officials said.

-In Batac city also in Ilocos Norte, patients were moved out of the province's largest hospital after parts of the ceiling in the intensive care unit fell as the building swayed.
-Medical consultation services were temporarily suspended as engineers assessed damage to the building, officials said.
+In Batac city, also in Ilocos Norte, patients were moved out of the province's largest hospital after parts of the ceiling in the intensive care unit fell as the building swayed.
+Medical consultation services at the hospital were suspended.

-Marcos Jr, who was in Manila, said authorities were inspecting roads and buildings, and welfare officials were providing help to affected residents in northern provinces.
-“Everyone is advised to keep out of tall structures,” the president said in a tweet.
+School classes in the province were halted while engineers assessed damage to buildings, officials said.

+Marcos Jr. said authorities were inspecting roads and buildings.
+"Most people are asking for tents because they're afraid to go back to their houses because if these have been weakened and an aftershock hits, they may get hurt," he said at a news conference in Manila.

 In the town of La Paz in Abra, a century-old Christian church was damaged, with parts of its belfry collapsing and some walls cracked, littering the church's grassy yard with debris, officials said.